 This file contains all the styles for our component.

 5. Component tests (

-Within this file we will create a tests of our component.
-Tests are important for each application, using them help us avoid breaking components logic while making some updates/enhances in it.
+Within this file we will create tests for our component.
+Tests are important for each application, and using them helps us to avoid breaking components' logic while making some updates/enhances to them.

 6. App.module code (

-As we mentioned before - Angular application has to contain at least one component.
-This first component is called a root component..
-A root component is the first Angular component that gets bootstrapped when the application runs.
+As we mentioned before - the Angular application has to contain at least one component.
+This first component is called the root component..
+The root component is the first Angular component that gets bootstrapped when the application runs.
 Two things are special about this component:

 You'll notice that, it's added to the bootstrap array of the module definition.

 app.module.ts file is only required for our App component (root component).
-All other components which we will use inside our application wont require
+All other components that we will use inside our application wont require

 module.ts file to work.